ufz/ogs/web/content/docs/userguide/blocks/meshes.md

   </mesh>
 ```

-if it is set to "True", the mesh will be "fully" - 360° symmetric.
+If this flag is set to "True", the mesh will be "fully", i.e., 360° symmetric.
-This is relevant for scaling of the source term (see [Source term](/docs/userguide/blocks/processes/#source-term)).
+This also has an influence on the appropriate scaling of the source term (see [Source term](/docs/userguide/blocks/processes/#source-term)).

-OGS follows standard axis convention: XY is a horizontal plane and Z is vertical.
+OGS follows a standard axis convention: XY is a horizontal plane and Z is vertical.
-By default the rotation will be around Y-axis.
-See [specific body force](/docs/userguide/blocks/processes/#specific-body-force) for details on including gravitational force.
+By default the rotation will be around the Y-axis.
+Moreover, see [specific body force](/docs/userguide/blocks/processes/#specific-body-force) for details on including the gravitational force in accordance with the axis definitions.